-None Click on this button to clear the selection of scenarios listed in the 'Select items to import' field.
-Import Click on this button to import the selected scenario(s).
+Click on this button to import the selected scenario(s).

-Import scenarios from the elements in a Package
+Import Scenarios from the Elements in a Package

-Field/Button Action

-Limit selection to these Object Types only If you want to restrict the selected elements to only those of specific types, enter those element types in a comma-separated list.
+Field/Button Action Limit selection to these Object Types only If you want to restrict the selected elements to only those of specific types, enter those element types in a comma-separated list.
 This version of the 'Import Scenario' dialog lists all scenarios against all elements in the Package; it does not enable you to select a specific element, but does enable you to filter the list of scenarios to those from specific types of element.

-Click on this button after changing the

-Refresh 'Limit Selection' field value, to refresh the list of available elements in the 'Select items to import' field.
-Select Items to import Lists the scenarios defined in the selected elements in the Package.
+Refresh Click on this button after changing the 'Limit Selection' field value, to refresh the list of available elements in the 'Select items to import' field.
+Select Items Lists the scenarios defined in the selected to import elements in the Package.
 Select the scenario(s) to import.
 All Click on this button to select all scenarios listed in the 'Select items to import' field.
 Import As Defaults to the test class of the Test you selected to populate from the scenario.
 If you need to change this, click on the drop-down arrow and select a different test class from the list.
 None Click on this button to clear the selection of scenarios listed in the 'Select items to import' field.
 Import Click on this button to import the scenarios from each element as Scenario tests.